Don’t make it “easier”, make it “easy”.

 These infections take anywhere from a few minutes to several hours to remove, often costing clients upwards of $200 labor per event.
 But that’s only the direct costs, there are indirect costs, too.
 When your computer is infected, chances are good that it was a remote access trojan (RAT) that has shared your activity, usernames and passwords with the author of the malware.
-Your email, Facebook, MySpace, and Google accounts are compromised.
-And chances are, your files have been accessed and possibly shared as well.
+Your email, Facebook, Apple, Google, and banking accounts are compromised.
+Chances are your files have been accessed and shared as well.
 This all adds up to a total invasion of your privacy, added liability and an increased risk of exploitation.

 You’ve no doubt received an email from a close friend or family member that’s been “stranded in London” or needs an “immediate cash transfer” to avoid a default judgment?
 Perhaps you were called by “Microsoft” who has told you that you’ve got a virus, and all you need to do to let them fix it is visit a website and type in a code…and just days later discover thousands of dollars missing from your bank accounts or fraudulent credit card transactions.
 It happens…and far more often than you might think.

 I post these update notifications regularly – at least one or two per month – and many of my clients look at the list of updates and are simply afraid to go below the top section, so most of the updates that apply to their systems are never installed.
-They often don’t even know what software has been installed on their computers!
+Most people often don’t even know what software has been installed on their computers!